 Pfizer's Supplier Conduct Position Statement states Pfizer's aim to partner with external suppliers that are committed to operating their businesses in a responsible and ethical manner, respecting the rights of the individuals whom they employ, and helping protect the environment.
-Pfizer strongly encourages all its supply partners to support the Pfizer Supplier Conduct Principles (which are aligned to the Pharmaceutical Supply Chain Initiative's (PSCI) Principles for Responsible Supply Chain Management) or adopt their own codes which include similar expectations.
+Pfizer strongly encourages all its supply partners to support Pfizer's Supplier Conduct Principles (which are aligned to the PSCI Principles for Responsible Supply Chain Management) or adopt their own codes which include similar expectations.

-Among other things, the Supplier Conduct Principles ask suppliers (regardless of the product or service provided) to:
+Among other things, the Supplier Conduct Principles strongly encourages Pfizer's suppliers (regardless of the product or service provided) to:

-- Operate in full compliance with all applicable laws, rules, and regulations. - · Conduct their business in an ethical manner, acting with integrity. - Not use forced, bonded or indentured labor or involuntary prison labor. - Not use child labor, and more specifically limit employment of young workers below the age of 18 to non-hazardous work and when young workers are above a country's legal age for employment, or the age established for completing compulsory education. - Provide a workplace free of harassment and discrimination. - Provide a workplace free of harsh and inhuman treatment. - Pay workers according to applicable wage laws, including minimum wages, overtime hours and mandated benefits. - Respect the rights of workers as set forth in local laws, to associate freely, join or not join labor unions, seek representation and join workers' councils.
+- Operate in full compliance with all applicable laws, rules, and regulations. - Conduct their business in an ethical manner, acting with integrity. - Not use forced, bonded or indentured labor or involuntary prison labor. - Not use child labor, and more specifically limit employment of young workers below the age of 18 to non-hazardous work and when young workers are above a country's legal age for employment, or the age established for completing compulsory education. - Provide a workplace free of harassment and discrimination. - · Provide a workplace free of harsh and inhuman treatment. - Pay workers according to applicable wage laws, including minimum wages, overtime hours and mandated benefits. - Respect the rights of workers as set forth in local laws, to associate freely, join or not join labor unions, seek representation and join workers' councils. - Cascade these principles to their supply partners.

-The Supplier Conduct Position Statement warns that failure to comply with the Supplier Conduct Principles, or failure to correct non-complying situations, are grounds for business relationship termination.
+The Supplier Conduct Position Statement warns that failure to comply with the Supplier Conduct Principles and/or failure to correct non-complying situations are grounds for business relationship termination.